Skip to content

 To edit a skill, open the SKILL.md file for the corresponding skill.
 You can do this in two ways:

-• Click the Skills drop-down menu.
+• Click the Skills drop-down.
 Open the Project section of the skills list, and click the Edit icon next to the name of the skill you want to edit.

 • In the Files panel, navigate to the SKILL.md file.

 At the top of the SKILL.md file, you will see the name of the skill, and its description.
-Maia uses the description of your skill to determine when to use this skill.
-We recommend being as specific as possible about the purpose of this skill, so that Maia activates it when suitable.
+Maia AI Agents use the description of your skill to determine when to use this skill.
+We recommend being as specific as possible about the purpose of this skill, so that Maia AI Agents activate it when suitable.

-The rest of the file contains the information Maia needs to use the skill, such as naming conventions, guidelines, and additional context.
-It's important to remember that Maia will interpret these as guidance, not hard-coded rules.
-If you want to provide stricter instructions for Maia to follow, use context files.
+The rest of the file contains the information that Maia AI Agents need to use the skill, such as naming conventions, guidelines, and additional context.
+It's important to remember that Maia AI Agents will interpret these as guidance, not hard-coded rules.
+If you want to provide stricter instructions for Maia AI Agents to follow, use context files.